Arkantos-13/Honeywords_Generators/README.md

 <h1 align="center">Honeywords Generators</h1>

 * Honeywords	are	a	defense	against	stolen	password	files.
 Specifically,	they are	bogus	passwords	placed	in	the	password	file	of	an	authentication	server to	deceive	attackers.
 Honeywords resemble	ordinary,	user-selected	passwords.
-It’s hard	therefore	for	an	attacker	that steals	a	honeyword-laced password	file	to distinguish	between	honeywords	and	true user passwords.	(“Honey” is	an	old	term for	decoy	resources in	computing	environments.
-To	the	best	of	our	knowledge,	the term	“honeywords”	was	coined	in	this	paper.)
+It’s hard	therefore	for	an	attacker	that steals	a	honeyword-laced password	file	to distinguish	between	honeywords	and	true user passwords.

+“Honey” is	an	old	term for	decoy	resources in	computing	environments.

 ## **How honeywords protects us?**
 <br>